 - Focus on cross-functional collaboration.
-Empower marketers, designers, content teams to ship, and free up developers from pixel-pushing.
+Empower marketers, designers, content teams to directly edit the website, and free up developers from content/pixel-pushing.

 - Unparalleled visual control and power.
 While it’s easy to start with, Plasmic gives you tools never before been seen in any design tool or page builder to let you create maintainable frontends at scale.

 - Total ownership.
 You truly own your code and have the freedom to host or deploy it anywhere.

 Examples: Wix, Webflow, Squarespace, Shopify, Shogun, PageFly, Unbounce, Instapage, Hubspot.

 Plasmic includes a free-form visual builder.
 You can create components, pages, or entire websites within Plasmic.

 All other website builders are end-to-end platforms.
 If your needs fit within their “walled garden” for the foreseeable future, they are a great solution.